Fisheries Observer Program Assistant Area Lead Needed

 - Prior recent Federal employment or contracting for a Federal agency would be beneficial (given the various security training and clearances).

 The position is full-time.
-The rate of pay is $23-26/hr, depending on experience and qualifications.
+The rate of pay depends on experience and qualifications.
 The position may potentially offer up to 3 days per week of telework.
 Up to one week per month of travel may be needed, from Maine to North Carolina.
 The position is eligible for the benefits described on the Integrated Statistics website.

 When you apply, upload a cover letter that details your experience and interest in the position.
 The letter should describe your observer experience and how it qualifies you for this position; if you have no observer experience, describe other characteristics that you believe qualify you for this position.
 Describe your research experience and interest in fisheries science and management.
 Describe your computer and office experience.